oroinc/documentation/user/back-office/system/configuration/system/general-setup/global-email.rst

      * *Connected Account* --- The account connected to Gmail.
 Click **Retrieve Folders** to load folders from the connected account.

-   * **Account Type: Office 365** (is available when the application is integrated with :ref:`Microsoft Office365 OAuth <user-guide-integrations-azure-oauth>`)
+   * **Account Type: Office 365** (is available when the application is integrated with :ref:`Microsoft 365 OAuth <user-guide-integrations-azure-oauth>`)

-     * *Connected Account* --- The account connected to Office 365.
+     * *Connected Account* --- The account connected to Microsoft 365.
 Click **Retrieve Folders** to load folders from the connected account.

 |

    .. image:: /user/img/system/integrations/microsoft/system-mailbox-365.png
-      :alt: Email synchronization settings for Office 365
+      :alt: Email synchronization settings for Microsoft 365

 |